jeceljr/baby8/README.md

     E r10,K,r1
 ```

+The first instruction disable the saving of the result back into r6.
+It also sets a reminder for the following instruction to use K instead of its destination for the other
+operand.

 The second instruction produces the exact same binary as "E r10,r1" but since it does "r10 := K AND r1" instead of the usual "r10 := r10 AND r1" it is best to use the alternative
 syntax to make things clear to the reader.
 The operation of the two instructions is "r10 := (r6 + r7) AND r1".